Harry Carey (actor): Personal life

 Carey married at least twice and possibly a third time.
-Census records for 1910 indicate he had a wife named Clare E. Carey.
+Census records for 1910 indicate he had a wife named Clara Carey (nee Streat).
 Some references state that he was also married to an actress named Fern Foster.

-His last marriage was in 1920 to actress Olive Fuller Golden, "daughter of John Fuller Golden, one of the greatest of the vaudevillians."
+His last marriage was in 1920 to actress Olive Fuller Golden, "daughter of George Fuller Golden, one of the greatest of the vaudevillians."
 Harry and Olive were together until his death in 1947.
 They purchased a 1,000-acre ranch in Saugus, California, north of Los Angeles, which was later turned into Tesoro Adobe Historic Park in 2005.

 The Careys had a son, Harry Carey, Jr., and a daughter, Ella "Cappy" Carey.
-Harry Jr., nicknamed Dobe, would become a character actor, most famous for his roles in westerns.
+Harry Jr., nicknamed Dobe, would become a character actor, most famous for his roles in Westerns.
 Father and son both appear (albeit in different scenes) in the 1948 film Red River, and mother and son are both featured in 1956's The Searchers.